-Not everything relates to lease are under the scope of the new leasing standard.
+Not everything related to lease is under the scope of the new leasing standard.
 If you are dealing with a lease refers to the following items, you should look for other accounting standards but not ASC 842: leases of intangible assets, leases to explore for or use minerals, oil, natural gas, and similar nonregenerative resources, leases of biological assets including timber, leases of inventory, and leases of assets under construction.
 However, it is under the scope of ASC 842 if it’s a lease of equipment that used to explore the non-regenerative resources.

 Under the new standard, no matter the classification, all leases are required to show the assets and liabilities on the company’s book except for short-term leases.
 In the past, an identification of a lease seems less critical because if it is an operating lease, it is not required to book assets and liabilities.
 However, under the new leasing standard, virtually all leases are required to have balance sheet recognition.
 For lessees, what they used to call as “capital lease” are now called “finance lease” under the new standard.
 Companies fail to report a lease on the balance sheet is considered a misstatement of financial statements.
 Most of the time a lease does not have a word “lease” on it, and it usually embedded in a comprehensive contract with other service contract and or providing agreement on it.
 The company should be able to identify an embedded lease and appropriately record it, but they also don’t want to record a liability if they must.
 Therefore, identification of a lease becomes the most essential yet challenging part for a company when implementing new leasing standard.
 It requires a combination of knowledge from the company’s operation, business law and regulation interpretation, and accounting standards.